 Symptoms of pericarditis may vary in intensity and duration depending on the underlying cause and type.
 Common symptoms include:

 In some cases, the symptoms may be mild.
 Others may experience more severe symptoms and require immediate medical attention.
 Pericarditis may occur as an acute episode or as a recurrent or chronic condition.

 Your doctor may use imaging tests including computed tomography (CT) and magnetic resonance imaging (MRI) to diagnose pericarditis.
 The results of these tests alongside your medical history and a physical examination may lead to a diagnosis of pericarditis.
 Unfortunately, the exact cause of pericarditis can often remain unknown.

-Treatment depends on the cause but can include medication to reduce pain and inflammation and antibiotics if you have an infection.
-Mild cases may go away on their own.
+Pericarditis treatment depends on the cause but can include medication to reduce pain and inflammation and antibiotics if you have an infection.
+Mild cases of pericarditis may go away on their own.